diezfx/transformation-framework/README.md

 ### Orchestration(name is open for alternatives)
-Every component is visited in order.
+Every top_component of a technology is visited in order.
 The major difference is the implementation of the visitors.
 In this step the runtime properties are provided.
 Then the deployment is executed.
 After that the properties that become known during execution are added back to the model.